 Usually, we restore the dials of the watches we offer here.
 However in this instance, we decided that due to its exceptional condition and to retain its originality and charm for the many collectors who prefer this, we would leave it untouched.
 It also helps to offer a contrast with most of the other watches you see on our website, which have their dials restored.

 If you particularly like this watch and you would prefer to have the dial restored, please contact us to enquire as this can be arranged at cost price.

 The Watch Case

 The 18ct pink gold, Zenith Swiss-made watch case measures 35mm, excluding the crown.
 When new, typical gents watch sizes were 32mm, 33mm and 34mm, so 35mm and 36mm watches were usually classed as ‘Oversize’ and much fewer of these were made.
 This example is doubly rare because not only is it made in pink gold, it is in immaculate condition.
 The watch case has been professionally cleaned before being carefully inspected and very gently hand-polished, which was all that was required to bring it back to its current tip-top condition with no scratches, dings or other marks visible to the naked eye.

 The inside of the case-back is signed ‘Zenith’ and ‘Swiss Made’ with Swiss Geneva 18ct hallmarks.
 Externally, the case carries the serial number 664925.

 Please note, as ever our standard advice applies: Vintage watches should be kept clean and dry at all times.

-The Zenith Calibre 40 movement was a development, and closely related to, the Zenith Cal.126-6 hand-wound movement.
+The Zenith Calibre 40 movement was a development of, and closely related to the Zenith Cal.126-6 hand-wound movement.
 Zenith produced a total of 156,000 Calibre 40 movements between 1955-1960 and remained in use from stock until the mid-1960s.
 This calibre was fitted with an Incabloc shock protected balance and was highly successful for Zenith.